 Chemicals plastered to your nails for a week?
 Um, no thanks.
 Until fairly recently, our digits were often subjected to five sketchy—and outright toxic—ingredients every time we got a mani-pedi.
 We’re talking formaldehyde (yes, the stuff they use to preserve dead bodies), dibutyl phthalate (DBP), toluene, formaldehyde resin, and camphor, which can do a bunch of nasty things to your body, from triggering allergies to disrupting your endocrine system.
 If you’ve been on the hunt for formaldehyde free nail polish, you’re not alone.

-But a group of trailblazing, wellness-savvy lines like Priti and Obsessive Compulsive Cosmetics came along and helped change the nail game big time.
+To the rescue is a group of trailblazing, wellness-savvy lines like Priti and Obsessive Compulsive Cosmetics who are helping change the nail game big time.
 Now, even more manicure companies are jumping on the 5-free bandwagon—and they don’t skimp on quality, color, or creativity, either.

 Known for: Super-shiny, edgy polishes created by Dineh Mohajer, the beauty mastermind who launched Hard Candy.

-Shade to try: Bitter Buddhist, $18, a zen moss color that goes from office to yoga mat in a single breath.
+Shade to try: Kundalini Hustle, $18, a classic color that goes from office to yoga mat in a single breath.

-Known for: Its 85 percent natural formulation (it’s based on wood pulp, wheat, cotton, potatoes, and corn), and cool concepts like the Jeans color collection, influenced by its founder, Brazilian-model Kartika Luyet.
+Known for: Its 85 percent natural formulation (it’s based on wood pulp, wheat, cotton, potatoes, and corn), and cool concepts are influenced by its founder, Brazilian-model Kartika Luyet.